fenhl/isup/README.md

 The following things have been changed:

 *   The script has been updated to Python 3.
-*   When checking multiple websites at once, the script now prints the result for each website before checking the next one.
+*   Multiple websites are now checked concurrently.
 *   The script now prints the status in a fancy output box before the domain name.
 The meanings of the statuses are described below.

 Statuses